Pareidolia: Mimetoliths

-A more detailed photograph taken in different lighting in 2001 clarifies the "face" to be a natural rock formation.
+A more detailed photograph taken in different lighting in 2001 clarifies the "Face on Mars" to be a natural rock formation.

 A mimetolithic pattern is a pattern created on rocks that may come to mimic recognizable forms through the random processes of formation, weathering and erosion.
 Many examples exist, from the Old Man of the Mountain (a face-like profile in a cliff) to Iztaccíhuatl, a range in Mexico whose name is Nahuatl for "White (like salt) woman", reflecting the four individual snow-capped peaks which depict the head, chest, knees and feet of a sleeping female when seen from east or west.

 A well-known example is the Face on Mars, a rock formation on Mars that resembled a human face in certain satellite photos.
 Most mimetoliths are much larger than the subjects they resemble, such as a cliff profile that looks like a human face.

 Picture jaspers exhibit combinations of patterns, such as banding from flow or depositional patterns (from water or wind), or dendritic or color variations, resulting in what appear to be miniature scenes on a cut section, which is then used for jewelry.

 Chert nodules, concretions, or pebbles may in certain cases be mistakenly identified as skeletal remains, egg fossils, or other antiquities of organic origin by amateur enthusiasts.

 In the late 1970s and early 1980s, Japanese researcher Chonosuke Okamura self-published a series of reports titled Original Report of the Okamura Fossil Laboratory, in which he described tiny inclusions in polished limestone from the Silurian period (425 mya) as being preserved fossil remains of tiny humans, gorillas, dogs, dragons, dinosaurs and other organisms, all of them only millimeters long, leading him to claim, "There have been no changes in the bodies of mankind since the Silurian period... except for a growth in stature from 3.5 mm to 1,700 mm."
 Okamura's research earned him an Ig Nobel Prize (a parody of the Nobel Prize) in biodiversity in 1996.

 Some sources describe various mimetolithic features on Pluto, including a heart-shaped region.